xiduzo/microflow/README.md

 ## Microflow hardware bridge

-Bridge the gap between your micro-controllers and design tools.
+Bridge the gap between your microcontrollers and design tools.

 Microflow hardware bridge is a Figma plugin that allows you to connect your Figma designs to the Microflow studio application or any other application that supports MQTT.